 An implication of this is that an AI race could be avoided or at least managed more carefully if major geopolitical tensions can also be avoided.
 This point applies not just for advanced AI, but also for near-term AI and other technologies of military significance.
-The matter is well-documented by Scharre60 in interviews with military officials and experts and accompanying analysis.
+The matter is well-documented by Scharre in interviews with military officials and experts and accompanying analysis.
 Scharre documents that militaries have thus far largely abstained from deploying autonomous weapons, or have at most proceeded rather cautiously, due to a variety of concerns including cost, safety, and ethics.
-(Autonomous weapons can be defined as weapons capable of selecting and firing on targets without human input.
-61) However, Scharre finds that militaries are much more likely to use autonomous weapons if a major war breaks out and countries find themselves compelled to do whatever it takes to win.
+(Autonomous weapons can be defined as weapons capable of selecting and firing on targets without human input.)
+However, Scharre finds that militaries are much more likely to use autonomous weapons if a major war breaks out and countries find themselves compelled to do whatever it takes to win.
 One expert compares the situation to the US abstention from unrestricted submarine warfare prior to the bombing of Pearl Harbor on 7 December 1941.
 In regards to whether the US would deploy autonomous weapons, the expert asks, "Is it December 6 or December 8?"
 It follows that if a race for advanced AI is to be avoided, it may be important, perhaps even crucial, to avoid major wars between the countries that could build advanced AI.

 Another important lesson from the nuclear weapons race for a potential AI race concerns secrecy.
 The nuclear weapons projects were highly secretive, and espionage was sometimes but not always successful.
 Notably, the US and its allies did not know how little progress the German nuclear weapons program was making until August 1944.
 Because beating the German program was a primary goal of the US program, had the US known earlier, it is possible that it would have ended its own program, or at least pursued its program more carefully.
 Similarly, if future AI programs learn of rival programs' struggles and cessations, then they may also stop or proceed more carefully.
 This possibility runs counter to the proposed idea that information about rival AI projects increases risks.
-B proposed that advanced AI may involve a strong first-mover advantage, sometimes referred to as "winner takes all".
-65 While the extent to which the nuclear weapon monopoly involved the same dynamic is unclear and may have been more limited, there were nonetheless serious proposals for using the power of nuclear weapons to maintain a monopoly.

 If an AI race is won, such that there is only one group in possession of advanced AI, then the situation may resemble the period spanning from 1945 to 1949 in which only the US possessed nuclear weapons-the so-called nuclear monopoly period.
-64 It is sometimes
+It is sometimes proposed that advanced AI may involve a strong first-mover advantage, sometimes referred to as "winner takes all".
+While the extent to which the nuclear weapon monopoly involved the same dynamic is unclear and may have been more limited, there were nonetheless serious proposals for using the power of nuclear weapons to maintain a monopoly.

 One proposal sought to keep the nuclear monopoly under US control.
 The US would have threatened nuclear attack against any country that attempted to build nuclear weapons, or, if need be, executed such an attack.
-66 One view held that this would be preferable to permitting catastrophic nuclear proliferation.
-67 It also would have given the US a strong and potentially dominant position in global politics.
+One view held that this would be preferable to permitting catastrophic nuclear proliferation.
+It also would have given the US a strong and potentially dominant position in global politics.
 US President Truman ultimately declined to follow this proposal, which may suggest that the first party to build advanced AI may likewise decline to use it to maintain monopoly and a dominant global position.
-68 However, there is no guarantee that other leaders would have made the same choice as Truman.
+However, there is no guarantee that other leaders would have made the same choice as Truman.